 Clinical Hypnosis is natural and safe

 As mentioned above, the induction into hypnosis simply involves utilising naturally occurring physiological and psychological processes.
 It is important to note that, the client is in full control at all times during hypnosis.
-In essence, one chooses to be in hypnosis, one also choose how deeply one may experience hypnosis.
-It is completely safe when used in a professional context.
+In essence, one chooses to be in hypnosis, one also chooses how deeply one may experience hypnosis.
+It is completely safe when used in a professional context

 Clinical Hypnosis has many important functions